Sangam1904/Designanything/EXAMPLE_CONTENT_ADDITION.md

 4. Test with smaller files first
 5. Check the documentation in other .md files

 The website is designed to be user-friendly and easy to customize.
-Start with the admin panel for the easiest content management experience!
+Follow the examples above to add your content!

 ---